 For larger setups, too heavy to move, make it as easy as possible to drain the water.
-Portable electric submersible pumps, can be purchased from hardware stores, major department stores (such as Sears), pool supply stores, or online.
-A very good one is the Little Giant Water Wizard (model 50500 5-MSP, (www.lilgiantpumpproducts.com, \$123 with shipping in 2015) which pumps down to 1/8 inch and pumps 1,200 gallons/hour.
+Portable electric submersible pumps, such as sump pumps, can be purchased online or from hardware stores.
 Be sure to purchase a bottom suction pump, not a side suction pump.
 When in use, make sure a turtle doesn't get caught in the pump's suction, panic, and drown.
-Submersible aquarium pumps, pump too slowly to be used for cleaning.
+Submersible aquarium pumps, generally pump too slowly to be used for cleaning.

 Alternatively, one can use a siphon to drain the water into a toilet, or outdoors, to water plants.
 Siphons take longer than pumps.
-If one has the luxury of floor drains, one can install drains in the bottom of the cage, attach a hose, and drain the cage by gravity.
+If one has the luxury of floor drains, one can install drains in the bottom of the cage, attach a hose, and drain the setup by gravity.
 Refill larger setups through a hose (with a nozzle), attached to a faucet, or hose bib.
-Separate drainage and refill hoses make cleaning much easier.
+Separate drainage and refill hoses make cleaning much easier, the Python No Spill Clean & Fill System works well.
 When using a hose to drain or refill a cage, secure the loose ends, or inadvertent flooding will occur.
 The empty cage can be rinsed out and occasionally scrubbed out, but it need not be disinfected.
 Abrupt changes in water temperature can kill turtles, especially hot water; make sure the water temperature after cleaning, is similar to what it was prior to cleaning.
-Thermometers facilitate this, with experience, one can gauge this with one's hand.

 A partial alternative to the laborious task of full water changes is filtration, which can decrease the time interval required for partial to full water changes, but should not eliminate them.
-The best filters for turtles are large external canister filters, such as those designed for Koi, or rapid sand filters.
-Fluval makes good filters for aquatic turtles (such as the U Series and cannister filters).
-Outdoors, ultraviolet sterilization eliminates algae.
-Good aeration of water, through air stones, or return water falling into the setup, is important to support aerobic bacterial growth in biological filters.
-Water should be dechlorinated if using biological filters, otherwise it need not be.
-Under-gravel filters need a deep gravel bed (7.5 cm or more), or the turtle may dig and expose the filter plate.
-Once exposed, water will bypass most of the gravel as it follows the path of least resistance, and the benefits of biological filtration will be decreased.
-Foam rubber filters don't do much for keeping water clean.
+The best filters for turtles are large external canister filters, with UV sterilizers.
+Outdoors, ultraviolet sterilization is required to eliminate algae.
+Water should be dechlorinated if using biological filters, or wait several days and the chlorine will evaporate, Declorination is not needed if biological filtration is absent.
+Foam rubber filters don't do much for keeping water clean and are not recommended.

 Water should be at least as deep as the width of the widest turtle's shell so that if overturned the turtle will be able to right itself and avoid drowning.
-Diamond back terrapins live in brackish water and require addition of two tablespoons of aquarium salt and mineral mix per gallon of water.
+Diamond back terrapins live in brackish water and require the addition of two tablespoons of aquarium salt and mineral mix per gallon of water.

-Temperature - Water, and air, must be warm; 75 to 82°F are recommended for most species.
+Temperature - Water, and air, must be warm; 70 to 82°F are recommended for most species.
 Submersible aquarium heaters (Eheim Jager, Germany, makes good durable ones) will keep the water warm, this is especially important for hatchlings.
 Alternatively, one can keep the room temperature within this range, without heating the water.
 Some species such as mud and musk turtles, common snapping turtles (not alligator snapping turtles), and Chinese bigheaded turtles prefer it cooler.

 Haul Out Area - A dry "haul out" area should be present so that turtles can crawl out of the water, dry off, and bask.
 Basking is a means of behavioral thermoregulation whereby turtles can achieve their preferred optimum body temperature.
-An ultraviolet basking light that provides heat (Reptisun,ZooMed, San Luis Obispo, CA) should be directed towards the basking area to create a hot spot for basking indoors.
+An ultraviolet basking light that provides heat (Reptisun, ZooMed, San Luis Obispo, CA) should be directed towards the basking area to create a hot spot for basking indoors 10 - 12 inches from the turtle.
 Basking areas can be as simple as a flat rock resting on submerged bricks or a cinder block.
 More elaborate platforms can be built into the cage, above water, with access via a plastic ramp or piece of wood.
 One also can use floating pieces of cork, hardwood driftwood, or plastic floating platforms.
 Snapping turtles and Matamatas do not need basking areas.